scheduleonce/developer-center/docs/Client-side APIs/collecting-data-from-an-embedded-chatbot-widget.md

 OnceHub allows you to collect various chatbot events data from an embedded chatbot widget by adding a JavaScript function alongside the embed code in your website.
 The JavaScript function is executed every time a significant event happens with your chatbot.
 When the function executes, a JSON data payload object containing the event data is sent to the parent page (the page in which the chatbot is embedded).

-This feature can be used to enable client-side integrations, or enrich customer data profiles, among other applications.
+This feature can be used to enable client-side integrations, or enrich guest data profiles, among other applications.
 [Learn more about use cases for collecting data from embedded chatbot widget](https://developers.oncehub.com/docs/use-cases-client-side-api)

 ## Set up data collection from an embedded chatbot